John P. Cunha, DO, FACOEP

 Canker sores are not the same as cold sores (fever blisters), which are an infection caused by the herpes virus and are contagious.
 Canker sores are not contagious and are categorized into three types:

-- Minor sores measure from 3 to 10 millimeters (mm) and are the most common type of canker sore, affecting 80% to 85% of patients.
+- Minor sores measure from 3 to 10 millimeters (mm) and are the most common type of canker sore.
 Lesions last 10 to 14 days and heal without scarring.

-- Major sores are larger and deeper then minor sores, have an irregular border and a diameter of greater than 10mm.
-These account for 10% of all canker sores.
-Major canker sores may take weeks to months to heal, and can leave a scar after healing.
+- Major sores are larger and deeper than minor sores, have an irregular border and a diameter of greater than 10 mm.
+Major canker sores may take weeks to months to heal and can leave a scar after healing.

 - Herpetiform sores are characterized by large groups of multiple sores.
 These are small ulcers (2-3 mm) but there may be as many as 100 ulcers present at the same time.
-Herpetiform aphthae account for 10% of all canker sores.
 They tend to heal without scarring.

 Viewers share their comments